View of Siena

 Each course is worth one full-year credit and is contingent on adequate enrolment.
 Students are not permitted to register for more than one course.

-Classes will take place Monday to Friday, with a 3-day break in mid-August.
-A detailed schedule will be available at the time of admission.
+Classes will take place Monday to Thursday, 9 am to 12 noon, with some field trip activities taking place in the afternoons or possibly on a Friday.
+A more detailed schedule will be available after admission.

 For a summary of program and field trip costs, visit the Costs section.